scop/portecle/portecle/README.txt

 ------------------------

-Assuming you have an appropriate JRE/JDK installed and have placed the Portecle and BouncyCastle Provider JAR files into a directory c:\portecle you can run Portecle like so:
+Assuming you have an appropriate JRE/JDK installed and have placed the Portecle and Bouncy Castle provider JAR files into a directory c:\portecle you can run Portecle like so:

   java -jar c:\portecle\portecle.jar